ava-labs/hypersdk/README.md

 	GetBaseComputeUnits() uint64

 	// Invariants:
-	// * Controllers must manage the max key length and max value length (max network
+	// * VMs must manage the max key length and max value length (max network
 	//   limit is ~2MB)
 	// * Creating a new key involves first allocating and then writing
 	// * Keys are only charged once per transaction (even if used multiple times), it is
-	//   up to the controller to ensure multiple usage has some compute cost GetSponsorStateKeysMaxChunks() []uint16
+	//   up to the VM to ensure multiple usage has some compute cost GetSponsorStateKeysMaxChunks() []uint16
 	GetStorageKeyReadUnits() uint64
 	GetStorageValueReadUnits() uint64 // per chunk